simon-hv/portfolio-v2/src/content/blog/monads-explained.md

 date: 2024-11-04
 ---

+## Monads: The Burrito of Programming

 ![Monads meme](@/assets/blog/monads-explained/1.jpg)

 As developers, we've all heard about monads here and there.
+You might have heard them described as <a href="https://blog.plover.com/prog/burritos.html" target="_blank">`burritos`</a> or `containers`.

 For many of us, our first encounter with monads leaves us with more questions than answers.
 In this article we'll dive into the world of monads and we'll try to understand them through some examples.

 But never forget the following <a href="https://youtu.be/dkZFtimgAcM?si=nbZMJ_AIF2sRfems&t=49" target="_blank">quote from Douglas Crockford</a>: